loranne/hb-capstone/README.md

 - or way for user to input exercise details
 - Timer
 - Visual representations of each exercise and equipment item

-## Cosplay tracker

-Cosplanner already exists, but looks like it's no longer supported on Android?
-This would do similar things, without any social angle.
-User can upload reference photos, keep a budget, break tasks down into "find, build, make" type categories, and set a calendar with deadlines for different stages.
-Also want functionality for expanding on an existing project even after it's marked completed.
-In a perfect world, could also help select cosplay project, if I can get the right API with characters.
-Support for mash-ups.

-*Things I'll need/features to consider:*
-- Investigate Fandom/Wikia API as a way to get reference photos and character data
-- Calendar and budget APIs
-- Lots of forms
-- To-do list
-- Photo uploading

-404 image credit: @visuals via Unsplash: https://unsplash.com/photos/JpTY4gUviJM